zhangwanlin0728/docs-v2/content/influxdb/cloud-iox/sql/functions/time-series.md

 The `NOW` function returns the current date and time.
 Use the NOW() function to query data with timestamps relative to the server's current timestamp.

-Note that return type timestamp looks like this: `2023-01-30T20:48:52.722Z`.
+Note that the return type timestamp looks like this: `2023-01-30T20:48:52.722Z`.
 The timezone is the server's location.

 NOW() function basic syntax: